VidBridge-R1: Bridging QA and Captioning for RL-based Video Understanding Models with Intermediate Proxy Tasks: Experiments

 \subsection{Training Dynamics}

-As illustrated in Figure~\ref{fig:training_dynamics}, VersaVid-R1 exhibits distinct training dynamics across different tasks.
-In general video understanding, the model demonstrates rapid performance improvement during the initial training phase, which can be attributed to the relatively simpler nature of these tasks, facilitating easier learning.
-For video reasoning tasks, the model shows steady and progressive performance enhancement, validating that our carefully constructed high-quality data can consistently activate the model's inherent reasoning capabilities.
-In video captioning tasks, the model's performance initially declines before exhibiting oscillatory improvement, suggesting that the integration of reasoning into caption generation is more intricate compared to other tasks.
-Despite the differing training trajectories across tasks, VersaVid-R1 achieves sustained and robust performance gains across all tasks through our meticulously designed high-quality training data and diverse reward functions.
+As illustrated in Figure~\ref{fig:training_dynamics}, VidBridge-R1 exhibits distinct training dynamics across different task categories, reflecting the varying cognitive demands of each task.
+For QA tasks in general video understanding (Video-MME, LongVideoBench), the model demonstrates rapid performance improvement during the initial training phase, which can be attributed to the relatively simpler nature of these tasks, facilitating easier learning.
+For video reasoning tasks (NExT-QA, MMVU, Causal-VidQA, DarkEventInfer, MixVidQA), the model shows steady and progressive performance enhancement, validating that our training framework can consistently activate the model's reasoning capabilities.
+In the video captioning task (DREAM-1K), the model's performance initially declines before exhibiting oscillatory improvement, suggesting that the integration of reasoning capabilities into caption generation is more intricate compared to QA tasks.
+Despite these varied training trajectories across tasks, VidBridge-R1 ultimately achieves sustained and robust performance gains across all tasks, underscoring the effectiveness of our meticulously constructed intermediate proxy tasks in facilitating comprehensive video understanding.